-We have applied the Partial Amendments to Accounting Standard for Tax Effect Accounting (ASBJ Statement No. 28, February 16, 2018) since the beginning of FY2018.
+5. We have applied the Partial Amendments to Accounting Standard for Tax Effect Accounting (ASBJ Statement No. 28, February 16, 2018) since the beginning of FY2018.
 Figures for major management indicators for FY2017 are those after applying the same accounting standard retrospectively.
-We have applied the Accounting Standard for Revenue Recognition (ASBJ Statement No. 29, March 31, 2020) since the beginning of FY2021.
-Figures for the beginning of FY2021.
-Figures for the beginning of FY2021.
-Figures for the beginning of FY2021.

-major management indicators for FY2021 and thereafter are those after applying the same accounting standard.
+6. We have applied the Accounting Standard for Revenue Recognition (ASB) Statement No. 29, March 31, 2020) since the beginning of FY2021.
+Figures for major management indicators for FY2021 and thereafter are those after applying the same accounting standard.